-Posted by Gerald Jowers on Nov 06, 2014 in Medical Malpractice
+Posted by Gerald Jowers on November 6, 2014 in Medical Malpractice Blog Posts

 Jakob Medley is not like most 6-year-old boys.
 He will never ride a bike, play sports or even get a job.
 He has severe brain damage, is confined to a wheelchair, he can’t talk and will always be fed through a tube in his stomach.
 All because the hospital and medical staff made serious mistakes when he was born.

 Ken Suggs & I represented Jakob’s family in this case.
 We were appalled at how the medical standards of care during his mother’s labor and Jakob’s delivery were disregarded.
 When we presented the evidence to the jury, they too were appalled.

 Jury’s Verdict: The Hospital Must Pay for Their Mistakes

 The jury sent a clear message with their $8.45 million verdict: Medical standards of care will be enforced, and when those standards are broken, those responsible will be held fully accountable for all of the harms they cause.

 I’m not sure they got the message based on comments by the hospital’s attorney in a story by the Daily Report.
 He says he has no explanation for the size of the verdict and that they are considering an appeal.